sharath6402/Tic-Tac-Toe/README.md

 - **One-Player Game:**
   - Player faces off against the computer.
-  - The computer's moves are determined by a predefined function.
+  - The computer's moves are determined by minimax RL function.
   - Enjoy a challenging game against an AI opponent.

 ## Customization